junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 Sam shuffles his feet to keep body warm as the night falls, he asks bluntly, "Is this how things like when you guys were in the Purgatory?"

-Dean tilts his head towards him, eying him a question.
+Dean tilts his head towards him, shooting him a questioning look.

 "You know, the whole 'not leaving without him' thing."
 Sam adds quietly, and then quickly shakes his head, "Sorry, didn't mean to bring it up, you probably still don't want to talk about it."

 "Yes."
 Dean suddenly unlocks, much to Sam's surprise.

-"Exactly like Purgatory." he continues, "Even more so at the time of leaving.
+"Exactly like Purgatory." he continues, "Even more so when it's time to leave.
 It's like..." he trails off, getting lost in his memory.
 The image of Cass grabbing his hands and then slipping back into the monster land is still too vivid, still burns his eyes hot.
 Even after Cass told him the truth, this is still the memory that hit him more than it should.

 "Like what?"
 Sam's voice brings his mind back.

 "Like I can never grab anyone's hand tight enough to pull them out of misery and pain, to really save them.
 They're just, always, slipping from the hold.
 Taken away.
 Lost."
 Dean's voice cracks, his eyes reflected with shiny stars of lights.
 "All the time."

-He keeps his eye sights straight into the dark night, doesn't move for the slightest until the shininess slowly slips away.
+He keeps his eyes straight into the dark night, doesn't move for the slightest until the shininess slowly slips away.

 "Dean."
 Sam sighs, putting a hand on his brother's shoulder briefly, "Cass will come back, he promised.
 He always come back to us, to you."